Supreme Court Rejects Lower Court Ruling Shielding State Lawmakers From Subpoenas

 A Native American tribe had sued seeking communications among six current and former Republican legislators and outside parties during a contentious redistricting process in the Republican-led state Legislature.

-The only current legislator in that group is North Dakota Rep. Michael Nathe.
+The only current legislator in that group is North Dakota state Rep. Michael Nathe.
 The former lawmakers include former state Rep. Terry B. Jones and former state House Speaker William Devlin.
 Also in the group are former state Sens.
 Ray Holmberg, Nicole Poolman, and Richard Wardner.
 Former legislative counsel Claire Ness, who is now the state’s deputy attorney general, was also sued.

-The tribe said it needed the communications to prove that some lawmakers had an “illicit motive” in developing the redistricting plan.
+The tribe stated that it needed the communications to prove that some lawmakers had an “illicit motive” in developing the redistricting plan.
 The plan, they argued in a lawsuit filed against North Dakota Secretary of State Michael Howe, unlawfully watered down the voting power of Native Americans living on two Indian reservations in north-central North Dakota.

 The argument was that the plan violated Section 2 of the federal Voting Rights Act, which prohibits voting practices or procedures that discriminate on the basis of race, color, or membership in a large language minority group.